Sustainability Awareness Week 2023

 Ethics and Sustainability Minor

 The minor in Ethics and Sustainability draws on the expertise and critical thinking of faculty across the campus in all three undergraduate schools.
 Minoring in Ethics and Sustainability provides students with knowledge and tools to understand and critically assess environments, materials, economics, aesthetics, philosophical concepts, social responsibility, and the impact of actions.
 The minor is designed to facilitate understanding of the interrelatedness of topics, information, and applications related to ethics and sustainability.
+Application details can found on our website.

 Dr. Evelyn Rynkiewicz, Assistant Professor, Science and Math